failex234/fshjava/README.md

 fsh is a simple shell written in java (and small parts in C)

 # Before Compiling
-Your System should have a C Compiler installed.
+Your System should have a C Compiler (gcc or clang) and make installed.

 On Windows you need an environment like Cygwin, MinGW or WSL (Distro doesn't matter.
 I recommend Ubuntu though)

-On GNU/Linux you just need to install the **gcc** package with your local package manager.
+On GNU/Linux you just need to install the **gcc** and  **make** package with your local package manager.
 (You may need more than that and install **build-essential** or **base-devel**)

 On Mac OS you need to install the clang compiler.
-Just type **cc** into the terminal and confirm to download it.
+Just type **cc** into the terminal and confirm to download the developer tools also containing make

 # Compiling
 First make sure that your JAVA_HOME variable is set!